How to Wash a Quilt Properly: Quick and Easy Guide

 We also recommend using color catchers to reduce the probability of dye bleeding from the fabric.

-How Often Should I Wash My Quilt?
+How Often Should I Wash a Quilt?

 You don’t need to clean your quilts as much as you clean towels or bed sheets.
 If you use it constantly, you can get by with only cleaning a quilt every season or year.